The problem isn't your documents. It's how the software interprets them.

 When a project goes wrong — and they do — the question isn't whether you have records.
 It's whether you can find them, trust them, and present them clearly.
 Tracta is built to answer that question on every project, without anyone having to think about it.

-Procore, Aconex, Newforma — they're built for large organisations with dedicated document controllers, IT teams, and implementation budgets.
+Other platforms are built for large organisations with dedicated document controllers and implementation budgets.
 Their flexibility ends at the module list the vendor decided to build.

 One pattern.
 Every object.
 Always.

 Every object in Tracta — Documents, Packages, Transmittals, Contacts, Companies — follows the same Record model.
-As the product grows, every new Record Type (RFIs, inspections, tasks, whatever comes next) will follow the same pattern.
+As the product grows, every new Record Type follows the same pattern.